 - How treatment may help you

-You are almost certainly going to feel very uncertain and anxious about the future.
+You are likely to feel very uncertain and anxious about the future.
 You may find it impossible to think about anything other than having cancer.
 Some people say a diagnosis of advanced cancer helps them appreciate ordinary everyday things much more than they did.
 You will need to work out your priorities.
 Think about how you want to spend your time - what is important to you and what is not.
-Some of your future plans will no longer be realistic.
+Some of your future plans may no longer be realistic.
 But you do not have to abandon all your plans.
 You may be able to adapt some.
-And maybe get round to doing something you have always wanted to do, but were not able to make time for.
+And you may get round to doing something you have always wanted to do, but were not able to make time for.

 It is important that you feel as well as you possibly can.
-Ask your doctor or nurse about a referral to a Macmillan or specialist nurse (sometimes called symptom control or home care nurses).
+If you have symptoms, ask your doctor or nurse about a referral to a symptom control nurse (sometimes called a Macmillan nurse or palliative care nurse).
 A specialist nurse can work with you and your doctor to help control your cancer symptoms and improve your physical well being.
 Many have counselling training and can help you and your carers work through some of your emotions.
 If you are having any physical difficulties in coping at home your specialist nurse or a district nurse can talk to you about ways you may cope more easily.

 If you know what to expect, you may find yourself less anxious and worried.
 Talk to your doctor or nurse about your illness and treatment.
 It is important to know all your options.
 There is more about deciding about treatment in the section treating pancreatic cancer.